UW-Hydro/VIC/README.txt

 	almost the same as previous versions of 4.1.0, (r3 and earlier) with the exception that previous versions of 4.1.0 multiplied these terms by 100 when saving to the snow file.
 TJB

+Error in computation of initial water storage for DIST_PRCP = TRUE

+	Files Affected:

+	vicNl.c

+	Description:

+	Added dist_prcp fraction (mu) to the computation of initial water storage terms.
+Otherwise, when DIST_PRCP = TRUE, the water storage terms for wet and dry fractions were added together with no weighting, resulting in twice the storage as actually present.
+TJB

 --------------------------------------------------------------------------------